meekm/LoRaSoundkit/README.md

 ## General

 This Soundkit sensor measures continuously audible sound by analyzing the data using FFT.
 The results are send each minute to the LoRa network.
 The sensor measures  audible spectrum from 31.5 Hz to 8 kHz divided in 9 octaves.
-Also each minute the average and peak levels are calculated for the 3 weighting curves dB(A), dB(C) and db(Z).
+Also each minute the average, minimum and maximum levels are calculated for the 3 weighting curves dB(A), dB(C) and db(Z).

 ![alt Apeldoorn Sounds Kit](images/soundkit.jpg "Sounds Kit")

 ## Electronic components assembly
+The software is based on ESP32 processor wtih Lora RFM95 module.
+Two boards has been tested viz.
+Sparkfun LoRa board and TTGO LoRa board.
+Components:
-* Sparkfun Lora Gateway 1-channel (ESP32), used as LoRa Sensor
+* Sparkfun LoRa Gateway 1-channel ESP32 (used as Sensor), or LilyGO TTGO LoRa32 868MHz ESP32
-* I2S MEMS microphone SPH046 or NMP441
+* I2S MEMS microphone SPH046 or I2S MEMS microphone NMP441
 * antenna ¼ lambda, e.g a wire of 8.4 cm length
+* power adapter 5V, 0,5A

 ```
 +---------+     +-------------+